-Starting school may be an adopted person's first encounter with people outside their family and friends.
+Starting school may be difficult for an adopted person.
 Questions from peers or teachers may be uncomfortable for children, and some classroom assignments may be challenging.
 For example, a child who joined the family when he or she was older may not have baby pictures, and the common family tree assignment may be difficult for an adopted person.
 Find resources in this section to help adoptive families and teachers better understand school-related adoption issues.

 Adoption at School (PDF - 777 KB)